aleksandr2972/competitive-p-archive/README.md

 # hardnhh1920
-This repos is for practice (hard 2020)
+This repos is for practice in year 2020.
-And it is definitely hard.
+It is divided into 2 parts, the first one is for olymnpic, the second one is for TIN HOC TRE :))